 But even though the usual routines we’re used to have been shaken up, it’s still nice to keep as many things normal as we can—and socializing with our family, friends and yes, the people we’re dating, is part of that.

 If you’re committed to maintaining some physical distance and still trying to date during this uncertain time, there’s no doubt that you’ve tried video dates with your phone, tablet or laptop.
-And while it seems pretty simple—call your date and start a conversation—you can always improve your virtual time with your SD or SB.
+And while it seems pretty simple—call your date and start a conversation—there is always a way to improve your virtual time.
 Read on for some tips on how to be completely ready to rock your next video date!

 Set a Scene